 What is a DDoS attack?

-A distributed denial-of-service (DDoS) attack happens when an attacker bombards a server with fraudulent requests in an attempt to overwhelm and disable that server.
+A distributed denial-of-service (DDoS) attack happens when an attacker bombards a server with fraudulent requests to overwhelm and disable that server.

 Think of the server as a castle, the cybersecurity software as the gate around the castle, and the DDoS attack as an army attacking the castle.
-The larger and stronger the army, and the longer they’re able to attack the gates, the more likely they are to break through them and destroy the castle.
+The larger and stronger the army, and the longer they can attack the gates, the more likely they are to break through them and destroy the castle.

 When you type in a website address, that is a single data packet.
-Now think of 120 million bots every single second trying to access the website.
+Now, think of 120 million bots trying to access the website every single second.
 The bot army creates too much information for the server to process, and the website goes down.
-Luckily, GitHub was able to survive the attack.
+Luckily, GitHub survived the attack.

-Arts & Entertainment sites used to bear the brunt of DDoS attacks, but Russia’s attack on Ukraine changed that landscape.
-Media outlets are now the prime targets of Hacktivist groups.
-Hacktivist groups continue to target financial institutions, corporate environments, the health care industry, and other gatekeepers of sensitive data.
+Arts and entertainment sites used to bear the brunt of DDoS attacks, but Russia’s attack on Ukraine changed that landscape.
+Media outlets are now the prime targets of Hacktivist groups, which continue to target financial institutions, corporate environments, the healthcare industry, and other gatekeepers of sensitive data.

-The use of a virtual private network (VPN) and good cybersecurity practices can help fight against DDoS attacks.
-Although most of these attacks are focused at large-scale governments and businesses, you can be hacked and used as part of a botnet army.
-Using the best cybersecurity software available will help protect your devices from being used for nefarious purposes.
-Additionally, be wary of social engineering scams, such as phishing attacks that allow cybercriminals to deposit malware onto your device.
+Using a virtual private network and good cybersecurity practices can help fight against DDoS attacks.
+Although most of these attacks are focused on large-scale governments and businesses, you can be hacked and used as part of a botnet army.
+Using the best cybersecurity software available can help protect your devices from being used for nefarious purposes.

 It may be difficult to pinpoint the full scope of DDoS attacks.
-The stigma around being the victim of a cyber attack is still strong.
+The stigma around being a cyberattack victim is still strong.
 Customer data such as Social Security numbers and credit card information can’t be recouped even after a thorough incident response.
-Businesses often see a dip in stock prices, new customer acquisition, or customer retention after disclosing a data leak.
+After disclosing a data leak, businesses often see a dip in stock prices, new customer acquisition, or customer retention.

 Government service providers tend to be more transparent.
 With guides from the FBI and the Cybersecurity and Infrastructure Security Agency (CISA) setting the standards for government agencies and their computer systems, it’s evident the best minds are at work protecting sensitive information from hackers.